yiiext/image-component/readme.md

 Installation and configuration
 ------------------------------
+Install Imagine via composer.

-Copy component to `extensions/image` directory located inside your application and add it to the application configuration the following way:
+Copy component to `extensions/image-component` directory located inside your application and add it to the application configuration the following way:

 ```php
 <?php